 Some agencies can’t help themselves from targeting broadly and casting a wide net.
 And that’s where the problem starts for them.
 With the net being too wide, they end up not getting any new leads for their agency.

-When Agency 1 signed up with us, we recommended them to take a different approach to finding potential clients, and it brought them success within just six months.
+When Agency 1 signed up with us, we recommended them to take a different approach in finding potential clients, and it brought them success within just six months.
 Agency 1 focused on targeting businesses in their local area with a specific niche in mind.
+When they were successful in getting the buy-in of their prospects, they put them in a white label local SEO package to run their campaigns.
 This approach to laser-focusing helped them build their agency’s reputation and find clients who need their SEO.

 “Go for the easy wins – local businesses.
 Your local knowledge is your trump card, and it’s what will give you the leverage to grow.”